uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 # Three days?!

-At 86 terabytes of code, Google's database is one of the largest in the world.
+Estimated at 86 terabytes, Google's codebase is one of the largest in the world.
 To write that all down and store in 40ft shipping containers, would create a train as long as the distance from Barcelona to Moscow!

 {comment This was calculated with other assumptions: 500 sheets of paper is 5.2cm wide; 3000 bytes fit on an A4 sheet; the volume of a shipping container is 77m3; and containers are 1m apart to account for train wagon links.
 At an average of 45kph it would take 2.95 days to traverse the 3,185km distance}